Experimental study of the magnetic field distribution and shape of domains near the surface of type-I superconductors in the intermediate state: EXPERIMENTAL TECHNIQUE AND SAMPLES

-Representative data for the magnetic moment $M$ of the In-C film is shown in Fig.\,3. $M$ was measured using a Quantum Design dc magnetometer (Magnetic Properties Measurements System).
+Representative data for the magnetic moment $M$ of the In-C film measured in parallel and perpendicular fields are shown in Figs.\,3a and 3b, respectively. $M$ was measured using a Quantum Design dc magnetometer (Magnetic Properties Measurements System).
 Similar data for the In-A film are available in \cite{MM}.

-Magnetization data for both films were fully reversible when measured in parallel field.
+Apart from a supercooling region at the S/N transition, magnetization data for both films were fully reversible when measured in parallel field.
+We remind that, like in all other first order phase transitions (\textit{e.g.,} melting, boiling, \textit{etc.}), the supercooling effect is caused by the positive interphase energy and presence of this effect is a hallmark of the high purity of the substance under study \cite{VK}.

 In perpendicular field the magnetization data were reversible in the fields from $H_{ci}$ down to about 0.3$H_{ci}$.
 This is the field range in which most of the LE-$\mu$SR spectra were taken.
-Hence, we conclude that the spectra were measured with nearly pinning free samples and therefore results reported in the next section represent thermodynamically equilibrium properties of the IS.
+Hence, we conclude that the spectra were measured with nearly pinning free samples and therefore results reported below represent thermodynamically equilibrium properties of the IS.

-Before describing experimental results we note that a problem similar to that we discuss here was addressed in \cite{Niedermayer} for the mixed state in an extreme type-II superconductor (YBCO film) in perpendicular field.
+Before describing the experimental results we note that a problem similar to that we discuss here was addressed in \cite{Niedermayer} for the mixed state in an extreme type-II superconductor (YBCO film) in perpendicular field.
 It was a first application of the LE-$\mu$SR technique to superconductivity, targeted to demonstrate the rich capabilities of the new technique.
-The experiment was performed at a single temperature (20K) and field (104 Oe) by changing the energy of muons implanted in the film and in a thin silver layer deposited on an identical film in order to stop muons outside the sample.
+The experiment was performed at a single temperature (20\,K) and field (104 Oe) by changing the energy of muons implanted in the film and in a thin silver layer deposited on an identical film in order to stop muons outside the sample.
 The Tinkham's formula mentioned above was used to interpret the obtained $\mu$SR spectra.
 It was found that the use of this formula leads to consistency of the measured spectra with calculations based on the London model for the mixed state.
-EXPERIMENTAL RESULTS The LE-$\mu$SR experiments were performed at the LEM (Low Energy Muons) beamline of the Swiss Muon Source at the Paul Scherrer Institute~\cite{Prokscha}.
-In all measurements the cryostat was kept at a base (the lowest) temperature.
-Temperature of each sample was determined \textit{in situ} using the sample's phase diagram obtained from the magnetization data.
-It was 2.47 K (2.24 K) for the In-A (In-C) film.
-In all but one runs the samples were cooled at zero applied field.
-The number of positrons (i.e. number of implanted muons) collected at each experimental point was 4$\cdot$10$^6$.
-LE-$\mu$SR experiments with In-A and In-C films were performed at different beam cycles with interval of two years.